The norm for any serious player is a mechanical keyboard.

 Following the simple cleaning procedure, clean the dirt from the keycaps.
 Think about using an ultrasonic cleaner which is also great for household chores.

-Two denture tablets should be dropped into the cleaner along with half of your keycaps, and they should be run for six to ten minutes.
+Two denture tablets should be dropped into the cleaner along with half of your keycaps and run for six to ten minutes.

 Be sure to adhere to any additional instructions that your machine may have, such as a minimum fill line.
 Assure that each keycap is contacted to the ultrasonic sensors by stirring at intervals of 2 minutes.